ingridstevens/whisper-audio-transcriber/README.md

 ![A.J.Cook](https://upload.wikimedia.org/wikipedia/commons/thumb/d/df/AJ_Cook.webp/220px-AJ_Cook.webp.png)

-In this case, I use a speech from [A.J.Cook](https://en.wikipedia.org/wiki/A._J._Cook_(trade_unionist)) a trade unionist who gave a speech on the 1st of December 1926.
-A.J.Cook was a prominent figure in the British Labour Party and was a key figure in the General Strike of 1926.
-He gave a speech, and we can use RAG to understand the key ideas from the speech.
+This is [Mr. A.J.
+Cook](https://en.wikipedia.org/wiki/A._J._Cook_(trade_unionist)) - a prominent figure in the British Labour Party and was a key figure in the General Strike of 1926.
+He gave a speech on the 1st of December 1926.
+We can use Retreival Augmented Generation - or RAG - to understand the key ideas from the speech.

+Let's start by defining a question we want to answer:

     query = "What is the idea of the republic?"

 Then we can do a semantic similarity search for documents with similar content to the query.
 Semantic similarity is a measure of the degree to which two pieces of text carry the same meaning.
+We can also print out these documents:

     docs = docsearch.similarity_search(query)
-    docs
+    print(docs)

 Which reveals the following chunks of text that are similar to the query: